On This Day in History: January 4

 - Second Gulf of Sidra incident: A pair of Libyan MiG-23 "Floggers" are shot down by a pair of US Navy F-14 Tomcats during an air-to-air confrontation.

-- The Maryland train collision: An Amtrak train en route to Boston from Washington, D.C., collides with Conrail engines in Chase, Maryland, killing 16 people.
+- The Maryland train collision: An Amtrak train en route to Boston from Washington, D.C., collides with Conrail engines in Chase, Maryland, United States, killing 16 people.

-- Rose Heilbron becomes the first female judge to sit at the Old Bailey in London, England.
+- Rose Heilbron becomes the first female judge to sit at the Old Bailey in London, UK.

 - Luna 1 becomes the first spacecraft to reach the vicinity of the Moon.